Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: NASA

-“This galaxy existed at a time in the early universe that we really couldn’t have seen without the James Webb Space Telescope.
-This is an unexplored time, when we really didn’t know how galaxies formed or what they looked like until we looked with JWST, ” said astronomer Steven Finkelstein at the University of Texas Austin.
+“This galaxy existed at a time in the early universe where we really couldn’t have seen it without the James Webb Space Telescope.
+This is an unexplored time, when we really didn’t know how galaxies formed or what they looked like until we looked with JWST ,” said astronomer Steven Finkelstein at the University of Texas at Austin.

 A team led by astronomer Steven Finkelstein of the University of Texas at Austin (USA) discovered this asteroid last summer.
 The name “Maisie” is after Mr. Finkelstein’s daughter because they discovered it on her birthday.

-The Maisie galaxy can be distinguished from other galaxies in the present-day universe, including the Milky Way, because it is much smaller, Finkelstein said.
+The Maisie galaxy can be distinguished from other galaxies in the universe today, including the Milky Way, because it is much smaller, Finkelstein said.

 Maisie also differs from most “modern” galaxies in that, at the time of observation, it appeared to be giving birth to young blue stars.